 Florida boasts some of the nicest paved bicycle paths in the country.
 We’ll cycle some of the longest ones including the 48-mile Pinellas Trail through the heart of St. Petersburg and the Legacy Trail through Sarasota.
 We’ll also bike along some of the state’s most beautiful beaches.
 The weather this time of year should be perfect for bicycling.
 When we’re not on our bikes, we’ll have plenty of time to enjoy the sun, sand and surf of the beautiful Gulf Coast.

-6 nights lodging, 5 breakfasts, 4 picnic lunches, 4 dinners, snacks, park entrance fees, guided kayaking trip, cue sheets, van support and trained guides.
+6 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, park entrance fees, guided kayaking trip, cue sheets, van support and trained guides.

 $195 for women-specific road or hybrid bicycle. $295 for electric-assist ebike.